paulashby/OrderCart/README.md

 ## Description

 Order cart module for the [Processwire](https://processwire.com) Content Management System.
-Allows registered users to add items to a cart for processing by the [ProcessOrderPages](https://github.com/paulashby/ProcessOrderPages) module.
+Allows registered users to add products to a shopping cart.
+Although OrderCart can be used as a stand-alone module, it works best alongside the [ProcessOrderPages](https://github.com/paulashby/ProcessOrderPages) module.
+The customer registration process should require that customers provide payment details since the module does not provide payment methods.

 ## Installation